polatory/polatory/README.md

 # Polatory

-Polatory is a framework for fast 3D spline surface reconstruction and interpolation, developed by [GSI Co.
+Polatory is a fast and memory-efficient framework for spline surface reconstruction and spatial interpolation, developed by [GSI Co.
 Ltd.](http://gsinet.co.jp/)

 ## What Can It Do